KDE/documentation-docs-kdenlive-org/troubleshooting/scopes_directx.rst

 .. note::

-   Video scopes do not work with DirectX under Windows.
+    .. versionadded:: 21.12.2
+        All video scopes are working with DirectX.

    Workaround: Change the backend to OpenGL (:menuselection:`Settings --> OpenGL Backend --> OpenGL`)